moldis-group/home/positions.md

 ## Positions open

 We have positions open for junior research fellows, I-Ph.D. / Ph.D. students and Postdoctoral research associates to work on the following topics.
-- computational organic chemistry including topics like retrosynthesis, and reaction mechanism elucidation
+- computational organic chemistry (retrosynthesis, and reaction mechanism elucidation)
-- computational chemistry
+- computational chemistry (bechmarking and calibration of electronic structure methods)
-- computational materials science
+- computational materials science (crystal structure prediction, electronic and mechanical properties of solids)
-- cheminformatics
+- cheminformatics (development of models for molecular structure-property correlation)
-- machine learning model development
+- machine learning model development (for molecular and materials datasets)
 - phenomenological models of condensed matter

 We are also interested in several other topics.
 Here are the pre-requisites to apply for these positions.